 SPECT and PET are able to detect regional hypoperfusion/hypometabolism in a biparietal and bitemporal distribution.

-18F-fluorodeoxyglucose (FDG) PET typically shows bilateral temporoparietal, precuneus and posterior cingulate hypometabolism which is usually symmetric.
+F-18 fluorodeoxyglucose (FDG) PET typically shows bilateral temporoparietal, precuneus and posterior cingulate hypometabolism which is usually symmetric.
 Uptake may be asymmetric in the early stages.
-The anterior cingulate, visual cortex (eyes should be kept open while scanning to avoid the pitfall of hypometabolism in the visual cortex), basal ganglia, thalami, occipital lobes and cerebellum are usually spared.
+The anterior cingulate, visual cortex (provided the eyes were kept open during uptake time), basal ganglia, thalami, occipital lobes and cerebellum are usually spared.
+Classically, even late in the disease, the sensorimotor cortices are relatively spared 10.
 Frontal lobes may be involved in late stage 7.

-Newer PET agents that bind tau proteins are being investigated, which result in increased activity in the expected locations (hippocampus, entorhinal cortex and temporal and parietal cortex) 7.
+Newer PET agents that bind tau proteins in neurofibrillary tangles are being investigated (e.g. 18F-flortaucipir) which result in increased activity in the expected locations of deposition in Alzheimer disease (hippocampus, entorhinal cortex and temporal and parietal cortex) 7,10.
+These agents are, however, not specific to Alzheimer disease and will also deposit in other tauopathies (e.g. chronic traumatic encephalopathy and progressive supranuclear palsy) 10.

 Treatment and prognosis